President Trump to discuss environmental policies in Jupiter

-President Donald Trump will make is first visit to Palm Beach County since March, as he is scheduled to speak in Jupiter on Tuesday.
+President Donald Trump will make his first visit to Palm Beach County since March during a scheduled speech Tuesday in Jupiter.

 According to the Jupiter Inlet Lighthouse, amid its 160th landmark anniversary celebration, another significant milestone will be added to the history books.
-A spokesperson says due in part to the efforts by the Loxahatchee River Historical Society, President Donald Trump and Secretary of the U.S. Department of the Interior David Bernhardt will discover beautifully preserved historic buildings and a very special natural area on the Congressionally protected public land, and experience a rare glimpse of America’s past and the property’s global significance as an economic driver and tourist destination.
+A representative said, due in part to the efforts by the Loxahatchee River Historical Society, Trump and Secretary of the U.S. Department of the Interior David Bernhardt will discover beautifully preserved historic buildings and a very special natural area on the congressionally protected public land, and experience a rare glimpse of America's past and the property's global significance as an economic driver and tourist destination.

-Congressman Brian Mast tweeted over the weekend that he is excited to host President Trump “to discuss building on the momentum of the Great American Outdoors Act (that I helped pass to permanently fund the Land and Water Conservation Fund) and continuing the fight for clean water.”
+U.S. Rep. Brian Mast, R-Fla., said during the weekend that he is excited to host Trump "to discuss building on the momentum of the Great American Outdoors Act (that I helped pass to permanently fund the Land and Water Conservation Fund) and continuing the fight for clean water."

 The Great American Outdoors Act provides funding for national parks, forests, recreation areas and more.